 The central purpose of the Work that Reconnects is to help people uncover and experience their innate connections with each other and with the systemic, self-healing powers of the web of life, so that they may be enlivened and motivated to play their part in creating a sustainable civilization. ~ Joanna Macy

-Facilitators/Trainers: Molly Brown, Mutima Imani, and Constance Washburn will be the primary teachers/trainers/facilitators for this Facilitator Development Program.
+Facilitators/Trainers: Molly Brown, Mutima Imani, and Constance Washburn will be the primary teachers/trainers/facilitators for these Facilitator Development Programs.

-We will follow the Spiral of the Work (Gratitude, Honoring Our Pain for the World, Seeing with New Eyes, Going Forth) throughout the Intensive and in our study groups.
+We will follow the Spiral of the Work (Gratitude, Honoring Our Pain for the World, Seeing with New Eyes, Going Forth) throughout the course.

 - WTR underlying Concepts and Worldviews; Living the Great Turning.